 The battle system is now more action-based, with a semi-real-time Combatant Cooldown System which keeps going as you choose your next move.
 This time, you control only one character at a time, while your allies act automatically, though you can switch between combatants at any time.
 MP is gone, now replaced with Actions Points, which are gained by attacking and used to perform special moves and Quick Actions (which ignore the character's cooldown), or to raise the Tactics Level, increasing your power and maximum AP.
 As for items, they no longer have individual use counts, instead drawing from a shared pool of Core Charges, which can be refilled by sacrificing one item for the duration of the expedition.
 Fulfilling Action Orders during combat allows characters to perform special follow-up attacks when certain conditions are fulfilled.

-A sequel, Atelier Ryza 2: Lost Legends & the Secret Fairy, is set to come out December 3, 2020 in Japan on the same platforms (plus the PlayStation 5), with an expected release in January 2021 for the global version (as January 2021 is the date for the PC version and the PC version always accompanies the global release).
-Notably, it is set to star Ryza as the main protagonist again, a first for the franchise, and is set three years after the first game.
+A sequel, Atelier Ryza 2: Lost Legends & the Secret Fairy, was released on December 3, 2020 in Japan on the same platforms (plus the PlayStation 5), followed by a release late January 2021 for the global version and the Windows version.
+Notably, it stars Ryza as the main protagonist again, a first for the franchise, and is set three years after the first game.

 Atelier Ryza contains examples of the following tropes: